Saudi women celebrate Women's Day with a jog in Jeddah

 The government introduced physical education for girls last year and began licensing women's sports clubs, but Saudis are still coming around to women running in public.

 "This is just the beginning of a revolution for women in Saudi Arabia.
-In jobs, in our lives, in society, everything is going to change for Saudi women," said one of the joggers, university student Sama Kinsara.
+In jobs, in our lives, in society, everything is going to change for Saudi women," said university student Sama Kinsara.

 Kinsara is studying film, a major she will be able to use at home this year as Saudi Arabia lifts a 35-year-old ban on cinemas.